SpredfastLegacy/JMVC-Inject/README.md

         }
     });

+## Plugin Support

+The plugin support object has several methods that may be useful to your plugin:

+ * `addDefinition({name:name,factory:...})` - Allows your plugin to add a __permanent__ definition to the current injector.
+This is the same as if the definition was appended to the definitions provided when the injector was created.
+The name key is required.
+ * `definition(name/target)` - Returns the definition that would be used to resolve or inject the name or the target.
+This is handy for getting the factory for a dependency.
+ When looking up the definition of a target, keep in mind that some plugins alter the definition based on the target's properties, so the final definition may be different if you pass a name instead of the real target.
+ * `injectorId()` - Returns the unique ID of the current injector.

-The injector core only processes `name`, `factory`, `inject` and `eager`.
+Definitions are simple objects, so you can be creative with them.
+The injector core only processes `name`, `factory`, and `inject`.
 Any additional keys can be used as hooks by plugins.
-All the controller and Class enhancements are implemented via plugins.
+All the controller and Class enhancements are implemented via plugins as well as the singleton and eager options.

 As all plugins apply to all injectors, be sure to give your plugin hooks nice uniquely namespaced names.

+If your plugin can be configed differently for different injectors, you can even add definitions to support that configuration:

+    Inject({
+        name: 'myplugin-config',
+        launchEveryZig: true
+    });

+    ...

+    if(pluginSupport.definition('myplugin-config').launchEveryZig) {
+        // you heard the man, launch every zig!
+    }